xavion-lux/ModAssistant-DRMFREE/README.md

 [![Download here!](https://cdn.assistant.moe/images/ModAssistant/Icons/Download.svg)](https://github.com/mitch030504/ModAssistant-DRMFREE/releases/latest)

-This is a modified version that removes any checks for "dumps"(dunno how strict github is)
+This is a modified version that removes any checks for "dumps"(dunno how strict github is).

 Mod Assistant is a PC mod installer for Beat Saber.
 It uses mods from [BeatMods](https://beatmods.com/).